-Second year Staff Editors assist with cite checking, Bluebooking, and editing.
+Staff Editors assist with cite checking, Bluebooking, and editing.
 All Staff Editors write annotations that are published in the legal bibliography of each issue.
-In addition, each second year Staff Editor researches and writes a Note for possible publication.
-Selected second year Staff Editors also act as assistant symposium editors, and all Staff Editors may apply for positions on the board for their third year.
-Joining CJERSJ is a great way to distinguish oneself academically, focus on legal topics of interest and to participate in an exciting social and professional environment.
-In addition to being found in hundreds of library collections, the Journal is available on Lexis and Westlaw, and through our website.
+Additionally, each Staff Editor researches and writes a Note for possible publication.
+Selected Staff Editors also act as assistant symposium editors, and all Staff Editors may apply for positions on the executive board for their third year.
+Joining CJERSJ is a great way to distinguish oneself academically, focus on legal topics of interest and participate in an exciting social and professional environment.
+In addition to being found in hundreds of library collections, the Journal is available on Lexis Nexis and Westlaw, and through our website.

 Get in touch with us by email at email@example.com.